kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

              : 2

    key-ordering
        Use this rule to enforce alphabetical ordering of keys in mappings.
 The sorting order uses the Unicode code point number as a default.
-As a result,  the  or‐ dering  is  case-sensitive  and not accent-friendly (see examples below).
+As a result, the ordering is  case-sensitive  and not accent-friendly (see examples below).
 This can be changed by setting the global locale option.
 This allows to sort case and accents properly.

        Examples